TA leaders of Cielo, Raytheon discuss affirmative action next steps >> Catch the webinar today!

 And when it comes to hiring, nothing has a bigger impact on candidate selection than the interview.
 That’s why delivering a fair, consistent interview process is vital to hiring the best-fit candidates and mitigating adverse impact.
 By developing an inclusive interviewing process—supported by an intelligent video interview solution like Clovers—organizations can deliver fair, impactful interviews that result in diverse and engaged teams.

 Ready to eliminate adverse impact in the interview process?

-Schedule a demo to learn how Clovers’ intelligent video interview solution can help you reduce unconscious bias in the hiring process and deliver inclusive, equitable interviews for all.
+Schedule a demo or try for free for 30 days to learn how Clovers’ intelligent video interview solution can help you reduce unconscious bias in the hiring process and deliver inclusive, equitable interviews for all.

 Doug is constantly working to make the hiring process more objective, insightful, and informed.
 As a trusted leader in the recruitment industry, Doug is always ready to guide candidates and companies to (and through) a person-first hiring experience.